Reflective ability and its energy dependence: Conclusion

 \section{Conclusion}

-Quantitave analysis of the LHC experimental data provides an evidence for appearance of the reflective ability ($S<0$) at the energy $\sqrt{s}=13$ TeV \cite{13} which corresponds to the energy value $\sqrt{s_r}$.
-Indirect information on the reflective ability of interaction region can, in principle, be extracted from the differential cross--section of the deep--elastic scattering.
-The scattering in the deep-elastic region, i.e. at large transferred momenta at sufficiently high energies, is sensitive to reflective ability of intreraction region arising due to presence of the inner core in proton structure.
+Quantitave analysis of the LHC experimental data provides an evidence for appearance of the reflective ability ($S<0$) at the energy $\sqrt{s}=13$ TeV \cite{l2} which corresponds to the energy value $\sqrt{s_r}$.
+This conclusion can be also made from Fig. 4 despite quite large error bars.

 Decrease of the imaginary part $\delta_I(s,0)$ with energy should not be interpreted as an increase of the interaction region transparency (due to deepening of the local minimum of the inelastic overlap function at $b=0$), but instead of it, this deepening means the reflective ability increase which corresponds to repulsion in hadron interaction dynamics due to an inner hadron core presence (it, with reservations, corresponds to the negative Wigner time delay $Q$\cite{wig,gol}).